for Emergencies Affecting Animals

 About Virginia SART

 The Virginia State Animal Response Team (VASART) was created through a private-public partnership to serve as a unifying network of organizations, businesses, federal and state government agencies, and individuals that supports the prevention, preparedness, response, and recovery for emergencies affecting animals.
-Because disaster response needs to happen at a local level, VASART will build County Animal Response Teams (CARTs) across the state.
-County coordinators will be selected to lead the development of county teams consisting of volunteers who will respond to emergencies at the local level.
-Join your county’s state animal response team or if one is not created yet, help us get a CART started in your county.
+Because disaster response needs to happen at a local level, VASART will build Community Animal Response Teams (CARTs) across the state.
+Community coordinators will be selected to lead the development of community teams consisting of volunteers who will respond to emergencies at the local level.
+Join your community state animal response team or if one is not created yet, help us get a CART started in your community.

 Virginia SART Vision Statement